liu3zhenlab/homotools/README.md

 ## License

-CGRD is distributed under MIT licence.
+The package homotools is distributed under MIT licence.

 ###